jdittrich/userNeedResearchBook/text/allURBook.md

 of »right« or »wrong«).

-I compare the process of analysis to building a house from a box of lego bricks.
+I compare the process of analysis to building a house from a box of Lego^®^ bricks.
 These bricks are like the not-yet-analysed data you start with.
 When you build a house out of these bricks, there is no »right« building.
 But it is not a process that is random.